pt9999/fixlang-minilib-collection/doc/Minilib.Collection.TreeSet.md

 Calculates union of two TreeSets.

+### `to_array : [a : Minilib.Collection.TreeSet::TreeSet::TreeSetElem] Minilib.Collection.TreeSet::TreeSet::TreeSet a -> Std::Array a`

+Converts a TreeSet into an array in sorted order.

 ### `to_iter : [a : Minilib.Collection.TreeSet::TreeSet::TreeSetElem] Minilib.Collection.TreeSet::TreeSet::TreeSet a -> Std::Iterator a`

 Converts a TreeSet into an iterator in sorted order.